neilchaudhuri/vidya-website/content/blog/secure-online-voting-is-the-future.md

 Now we will see shortly that it may be necessary to incorporate some commercial solutions that are closed-source, but those should be on the margins.
 There should be no core functionality that isn't available for all to see.

-Another reason to value open source is that a mission as important as this demands diverse experiences and perspectives-- on voting experiences, past application failures, overcoming [biases](/blog/vidya/technology/black-lives-matter/), architectural patterns, tech stack, potential vulnerabilities, and whatever else we need to understand to build the best online voting platform possible.
+Another reason to value open source is that a mission as important as this demands diverse experiences and perspectives--on voting experiences, past software failures, overcoming [biases](/blog/vidya/technology/black-lives-matter/), architectural patterns, tech stacks, potential vulnerabilities, and whatever else we need to understand to build the best online voting platform possible.

 ### Zero Trust